AryaZed/CryptoQuoteAPI/README.md

 - **Notifications:** Stylish Toastr notifications for success, error, and informational messages.
 - **Error Handling:** Graceful handling of API errors and invalid inputs.
 - **Automatic Polling:** Fetches updated prices every 60 seconds to ensure data freshness.
+- **Comprehensive Testing:** Robust unit and integration tests using XUnit and FluentAssertions.
+- **Docker Support:** Easily containerize the application for deployment.
+- **Logging and Monitoring:** Implemented using Serilog for effective monitoring and debugging.

 ## Demo